Irv Gikofsky, also known as Mr. G, has been delivering forecasts on New York television for almost 40 years.

 New York’s most popular TV weatherman, Mr. G, began his career as a school teacher at Albert Einstein Intermediate School in The Bronx.
 While a teacher, he created New York City school system’s first computerized weather program for use by children and their teachers.
 After teaching in public school for a decade, Mr. G was recruited right out of the classroom to become a TV weatherman at New York’s WCBS-TV, Channel 2 in 1977.

-Mr. G joined WPIX as the weekday weatherman in September 1993 where he has won four Emmy Awards and an Edward R. Murrow Award.
+Mr. G joined WPIX as the weekday weatherman in September 1993 where he has won five Emmy Awards and an Edward R. Murrow Award.
 In 2008, Mike Wallace presented the Friar’s Club Life Time Achievement Award to Mr. G. In addition, PIX News at Ten has been named Best Newscast by numerous prestigious outlets including the New York State Associated Press Broadcasters Association and the New York Press Club.

 An ardent supporter of education, Mr. G is very involved in working with students.
 To date, he has visited over 500 schools, especially lower income districts, where he speaks in classrooms (not just about weather, but motivationally as well) and tries to visit at least one school per week when school is in session.